Billy Kelleher: Dáil Éireann (1997–2019)

+European Parliament (2019–present)

-In 2019, he was elected to the European Parliament as an MEP for Ireland South.
+At the 2019 European Parliament election, he was elected as an MEP for Ireland South.
 Kelleher was a full member of the ANIT committee.

 In 2020, he asked party leader Micheál Martin to instigate an independent inquiry into the Fianna Fáil party's decline.

 In 2022, he was one of a number of Fianna Fáil politicians who signed a petition calling the government to expel the Russian ambassador following the 2022 Russian invasion of Ukraine.
 Kelleher travelled with Fianna Fáil senator Timmy Dooley to Poland and Ukraine.
-During their time in Lviv, they met Mayor Andriy Sadovyi and the governor of the Lviv region, Maxym Kozytsky.
+In Lviv, they met Andriy Sadovyi, the Mayor of Lviv, and Maksym Kozytskyi, the Governor of Lviv Oblast.
 When asked by RTÉ how many Ukrainian refugees Ireland should take in, Kelleher said that "Ireland will have to play its part in providing accommodation and lots of it."
-In March 2022, Kelleher said that Sinn Féin’s decision to remove thousands of media statements shows that its position on “major issues have always been wrong.
-Even they're embarrassed by them.”
+In March 2022, Kelleher said that Sinn Féin's decision to remove thousands of media statements shows that its position on "major issues have always been wrong.
+Even they're embarrassed by them."
 In April 2022, he asked Kerry Group (a company in which he owned shares) to cease operations in Russia.
 Kerry Group decided to suspend their operations in Russia and Belarus, which was welcomed by Kelleher.

+In 2024, following the 2024 European Elections, Kelleher was elected (unopposed) as 1st Vice President of the Renew Europe Group, succeeding Malik Azmani from the VVD (Netherlands).
+Kelleher retained his full memberships of the Economic and Monetary Affairs (ECON) and Taxation (FISC) Committees, as well as the European Parliament's Delegation with the United States of America.

+Kelleher sought to be nominated as Fianna Fáil's candidate in the 2025 presidential election, but Jim Gavin was selected as the party's nominee on 9 September 2025.